laurentperrinet/Perrinet20PredictiveProcessing/README.md

 may become unstable. **(B)** This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines in the lower-right panel).
-We report the horizontal excursions of oculomotor angle.
 The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion.
 With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed (light shaded area), similar to psychophysical experiments [@Barnes91].](figures/PerrinetAdamsFriston14.svg){#fig:PerrinetAdamsFriston14}

-An interesting perspective to study the role of such dynamics in cognition is to extend this model to a more realistic description of naturalistic constraints faced by the visual system.
+An interesting perspective to study the role neural dynamics in cognition is to extend this model to a more realistic description of naturalistic constraints faced by the visual system.
 Indeed, the central nervous system has to contend with axonal delays, both at the sensory